 This was an astounding command because Isaac was the son of promise.
 God had promised several times that from Abraham’s own body would come a nation as multitudinous as the stars in heaven (Genesis 12:2–3; 15:4–5).
 Later, Abraham was specifically told that the promise would be through Isaac (Genesis 21:12).

-The Old Testament story of Abraham is the basis of the New Testament teaching of the atonement, the sacrificial offering of the Lord Jesus on the cross for the sin of mankind.
-Jesus said, many centuries later, “Your father Abraham rejoiced at the thought of seeing my day; he saw it and was glad” (John 8:56).
-The following are some of the parallels between the two biblical accounts:
+God’s command to sacrifice Isaac was to foreshadow God’s sacrifice of His own Son.
+The story of Abraham prefigures the New Testament teaching of the atonement, the sacrificial offering of the Lord Jesus on the cross for the sin of mankind.
+Here are some of the parallels between the sacrifice of Isaac and the sacrifice of Christ:

-• “Take your son, your only son, Isaac” (v.
-2); “For God so loved the world that he gave his one and only Son…” (John 3:16).
+• “Take your son, your only son, whom you love” (Genesis 22:2); “For God so loved the world that he gave his one and only Son” (John 3:16).

-• “Abraham took the wood for the burnt offering and placed it on his son Isaac” (v.
-6); Jesus, “carrying his own cross. . .”
-(John 19:17).
+• “Abraham took the wood for the burnt offering and placed it on his son Isaac” (Genesis 22:6); Jesus, “carrying his own cross,” walked to Calvary (John 19:17).

-• “But where is the lamb for the burnt offering?” (v.
-7); John said, “Look, the Lamb of God, who takes away the sin of the world!”
+• “But where is the lamb for the burnt offering?”
+(Genesis 22:7); John said, “Look, the Lamb of God, who takes away the sin of the world!”
 (John 1:29).

-• Resurrection – Isaac (figuratively) and Jesus in reality: “Abraham reasoned that God could raise the dead, and figuratively speaking, he did receive Isaac back from death” (Hebrews 11:17–19); Jesus “was buried, and . . . was raised on the third day according to the Scriptures” (1 Corinthians 15:4).
+• Isaac was resurrected figuratively, and Jesus in reality: “Abraham reasoned that God could raise the dead, and figuratively speaking, he did receive Isaac back from death” (Hebrews 11:19); Jesus “was buried, and . . . was raised on the third day according to the Scriptures” (1 Corinthians 15:4).